adam-p/danforth-east/README.md

 (Technical note: the amount of time before a defunct member is culled is not well parameterized.
 See `gapps.cull_members_sheet()`.)

+### And more!

+Rather than making this README longer than it already is, I'm going to document some features and details in [the wiki](https://github.com/adam-p/danforth-east/wiki).

 Future work
 -----------